dmhenaopa/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 + 5-print_comb2.py: This program prints numbers from 0 to 99, printed in ascending order, separated by a comma and a space.
 Print two digits and the last number followed by a new line.
 + 6-print_comb3.py: This program that prints all possible different combinations of two digits.
 Numbers are separated by comma, followed by a space.
 The two digits are different and print only the smallest combination of two digits.
 Numbers be printed in ascending order, with two digits.
 The last number be followed by a new line.
 + 7-islower.py: This program have a function that checks for lowercase character.
 Returns True if c is lowercase or False otherwise.
++ 8-uppercase.py: Function that prints a string in uppercase followed by a new line.
 +